Broward School Board May Ease Mask Mandate

 READ: Broward School Board Executive Summary on mask mandate policy

-The current mask mandate would be reinstated if the county’s positivity rate reached five percent or higher for 10 straight days.MORE NEWS: COVID-19 Vaccination Sites In South Florida
+The current mask mandate would be reinstated if the county’s positivity rate reached five percent or higher for 10 straight days.MORE NEWS: November 2, 2021 Election Voter Guide

 The state’s Board of Education voted to sanction the school district after they said it broke state law by issuing a mask mandate.